Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

 Part of it is about confidence/alignment

-When I feel good about my marketing, because it’s grounded in consent and feminist principles, then I market fluidly, with enthusiasm, and OFTEN.
+When I feel good about my marketing, because it’s grounded in consent and culture-making principles, then I market fluidly, with enthusiasm, and OFTEN.
 The result: way more sales.
-(Consistency is a feminist entrepreneur’s best friend.)
+(Consistency is an entrepreneur’s best friend.)

 When I use status-quo marketing that over-rides consent, however, I feel ashamed of my marketing, worried that people think it’s sleazy, and then I don’t post or send or advocate for my own work.
 Because the marketing doesn’t align with my values.

-Marketing WITH your feminist principles, instead of against them, is a power move that’s actually good for business.
+Marketing WITH your culture-making principles, instead of against them, is a power move that’s actually good for business.

 Part of is TRUST and Leadership and CULTURE MAKING